nikhil21268/cyber-security/README.md

-# README for Mini-Projects in Cryptography and Security
+# README for Projects in Cryptography and Security

 ## Project 1: Mono-Alphabetic Substitution Cipher
 **Objective**: Develop an encryption and decryption mechanism using a mono-alphabetic substitution of character pairs.
 Brute-force attacks are employed to deduce the encryption key.